dnsimple/dnsimple-developer/content/v2/webhooks/events.markdown

 The `name` attribute contains a string representing the name of event that occurred.
 It will always have an `object` and `action` separated by a period.
 It may optionally include a state for objects that go through state changes, for example `domain.registration:started`.

 The `api_version` is the API version used to serialize the data in the payload.
 For version 2 of the API, this is the string `v2`.
-For example, you can expect a domain object to be serialized using the same [domain attributes](https://developer.dnsimple.com/v2/domains/#domain-attributes) described in the corresponding API page.
+For example, you can expect a domain object to be serialized using the same [domain attributes](/v2/domains/#domain-attributes) described in the corresponding API page.

 The `request_identifier` attribute is a UUID that provides a way to identify this request.
 You may use this UUID to ensure a webhook is processed once and only once by keeping a persistent history of the identifiers sent and never handling a webhook which was already processed.

-The `data` attribute contains any data for the object or objects related to the event.
+The `data` attribute contains any data for the object or objects related to the **Event** (see below).
 Each object in the `data` object will be keyed on an object type name.
 For example:

 ~~~json
 {